vagnersant/eliasdorneles.github.io/site/blog/on-getting-productive-with-git.md

 I'm far from a Git expert, most of what I learned was while trying to get stuff done, usually after googling for _"how to do X in Git"_.
-I have trouble understanding Git's help because it seems to be written to people that know Git internals, using all this unfamiliar vocabulary.
+I have trouble understanding Git's help because it seems to be written for people that know Git internals, using all this unfamiliar vocabulary.
 But I can get stuff done, and you can too.